 John Deering agreed to have himself monitored on an electrocardiogram as he was executed to see the effects on his heart.

 1938’s Bringing Up Baby was the first film to use the word ‘gay’ to mean homosexual.
-In one scene Cary Grant was wearing a lady’s negligee.
-When asked about it he responds, “Because I just went gay”.
+In one scene, Cary Grant was wearing a lady’s nightgown.
+When asked about it, he responds, “Because I just went gay.”
 At the time, most audiences thought it meant he was “being carefree”.

 The Coelacanth, a prehistoric fish more related to reptiles and mammals than modern fish, was thought to have gone extinct 65 million years ago until fishermen caught one in 1938.

-Sandy Point Island in Rhode Island did not exist prior to the Hurricane of 1938.
+Sandy Point Island in Rhode Island did not exist before the Hurricane of 1938.

 Boardgame Scrabble was created in 1938 but did not become popular until 1952 when the president of Macy’s played it while on vacation.
-Surprised to find Macy’s did not carry it, he placed a large order and within two years four million games were sold.
+Surprised that Macy’s did not carry it, he placed a large order, and within two years, four million games were sold.